sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/efficient_async_communication.md

 * Do not waste time waiting for back-and-forth acknowledgements
 * Allow people to retain their focus on their most important tasks

+## Solution

+The practice involves structuring messages in a semi-asynchronous communication environment to include all necessary context and details upfront.
+This approach aims to minimize unnecessary back-and-forth interactions, enabling recipients to prioritize and respond efficiently.

+### Key attention points

+Write your messages with enough context for the recipient to prioritize them, keeping in mind they will be read and acted upon when it best suits your conversational partner.

+* Write multiple sentences in the same chat message
+* In general, follow the structure:
+  "Hello X. Could you \[request\], by \[timeframe\].
+I need this in order to \[describe intent\].
+I am currently \[describe context\]. "
+* When asking for help, be sure to outline:
+  * What you want your conversational partner to do
+  * How urgent the request is
+  * What you are trying to do
+  * What you have tried
+  * What is preventing you from continuing
+* When giving an update, be sure to include:
+  * Why it is relevant for the recipient
+  * What has happened, what still needs to happen
+  * How much time is still needed to finalize the task
+  * Whether this still matches the projected timings

+In general: **Optimise for quick reading and processing, not for quick sending.**

 ## Contextual forces

 The context is semi-asynchronous communication environments, such as messaging applications used by remote or distributed teams, where maintaining